 The Company provides pension benefits to eligible employees through various defined contribution plans sponsored by the Company.
 Under the Company's defined contribution plans, the Company makes contributions to its employees' accounts in amounts ranging from 3% to 12% of its employees' eligible earnings.
 In addition, under certain defined contribution plans, employee contributions may be supplemented by matching contributions made by the Company based on the level of employee contribution.
 Lastly, the Company may provide additional contributions, depending on its annual financial performance.
 The employee and Company contributions in the defined contribution plans are invested at the election of each employee in one or more of several investment portfolios offered by third party investment advisors.
-Company contributions for the period from March 28, 2017 to December 31, 2017 resulted in an expense of \$13.1 million being recorded in earnings.
+Company contributions for the year ended December 31, 2017 resulted in an expense of \$17.5 million being recorded in earnings.

-(Amounts in tables expressed in thousands of United States dollars, except for ratios and share amounts)
+(Amounts in tables expressed in thousands of United States dollars, except